quinkennedy/quinkennedy.github.com/_posts/2013-09-28-black_bar_booth.md

 layout: post
 title:  "black_bar_booth"
 date:   2013-09-28 18:00:00
-categories: art, Arduino, openFrameworks, Spacebrew, event, ArtHackDay
+categories: art
 brief: "A surveillance system which captures pictures of vain or curious individuals and prints out, anonymized/redacted, on a receipt printer."
 cover: /images/20_bbbg.png
+tags: [Arduino, openFrameworks, Spacebrew, event, ArtHackDay]
 ---

 A surveillance system which captures pictures of vain or curious individuals and prints out, anonymized/redacted, on a receipt printer.